PyxisSociety/LAssert/README.md

 __NOTES:__
 * In auto main mode, the program will return the number of section on failure.
 * In manual main mode, each call to `RUN_SECTION` returns 1 if the section failed due to an error, 2 if it failed due to a `NULL` pointer (call of `REQUIRE_NOT_NULL`) or 0 if all went well.
-* In manual main and minimized output mode, you need to call `LASSERT_PRINT_OUTPUT()` to show the result.
+* In manual main and minimized (or xml) output mode, you need to call `LASSERT_PRINT_OUTPUT()` to show the result.
 If you call this function in another mode, it will simply do nothing so you should call it either way.
 * In XML output mode, all user call to write things in standard and error outputs are locked.
 Forcedly unlocking will make this option unusable.